Samuel Hammersmark: Early years

 Hammersmark's interest in the radical labor movement moved him into a participatory role in 1905 when he attended in Chicago the founding convention of a new revolutionary industrial union, the Industrial Workers of the World (IWW).
 At the convention Hammersmark came into contact with a number of leading American labor radicals, including former American Railroad Union head and Socialist Party of America founder Eugene V. Debs, mining union organizer Mother Mary Jones, Western Federation of Miners secretary "Big Bill" Haywood, and radical journalist and socialist theoretician Daniel DeLeon.
 Hammersmark became a convinced supporter of the IWW's strategy of competition with the established "conservative" unions of the American Federation of Labor — a policy known as dual unionism.

 Towards the end of the first decade of the 20th Century Hammersmark moved to Washington state, where he was active in the working class anarchist movement.
 There he met a number of future leaders of the American radical movement, including in particular William Z. Foster and Jay Fox.
+While living in Tacoma, Hammersmark acted as editor of the anarchist newspaper Why? in between its first editor, Frances Moore, and its final editor, Eugene Travaglio.